-While it may be considered an unspoken rule in the local hiking community, completing the Superstition Ridgeline ushers hikers into the upper echelons of the Super-Hardcore Valley Hikers club.
-In all seriousness, though, Superstition Ridgeline is easily one of the toughest, if not the toughest hike in the Valley, and as such should only be attempted by physically fit individuals with an aptitude for suffering.
+While it may be considered an unspoken rule in the local hiking community, completing the Superstition Ridgeline ushers hikers into the ranks of Phoenix's hiking elite.
+In all seriousness, though, Superstition Ridgeline is easily one of the toughest, if not the toughest hike in Phoenix, and as such should only be attempted by physically fit individuals with an aptitude for suffering.

 Strap on your boots, fill up your water bottles, and get ready for a hike you'll surely never forget.